christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 # 📋 Overview

-Phase 6 combined the endpoint-monitoring capabilities established with **Wazuh** and the network-detection capabilities established with **Suricata**.
+Phase 6 combined the network-detection capabilities of **Suricata** with the endpoint-monitoring capabilities of **Wazuh**.

-Instead of investigating alerts from only one security control, this phase demonstrated how a SOC analyst can correlate evidence from multiple security sources.
+Instead of analyzing alerts from only one security platform, this phase demonstrated how a SOC analyst can correlate network and endpoint evidence to reconstruct controlled suspicious activity.

-Controlled security activity originated from:
+The controlled source was:

 ```text
 SOC-Kali
 10.10.10.103
 ```

-and targeted:
+The controlled target was:

 ```text
 SOC-Ubuntu
 10.50.20.100
 ```

-The controlled activity included:
+Activity included:

-- Network reconnaissance
+- Nmap reconnaissance
-- Nmap scanning
+- Network scanning
 - HTTP reconnaissance
 - Gobuster enumeration
 - Failed SSH authentication

-Suricata provided **network-level visibility**, while Wazuh provided **endpoint-level visibility**.
+Suricata provided network visibility while Wazuh provided endpoint visibility.

-The goal was to combine both perspectives into a single investigation.

 ```text
                SOC-Kali